CMS-InfoSec/Aether_2/docs/runbooks/operations.md

 - After ArgoCD/Helm syncs, verify `https://ui.aether.example.com` hits the
   expected backend ingress and that browser console/network traces remain free from CORS or authentication errors.

+## 8. Dependency refresh cadence
+- Schedule a monthly maintenance window to regenerate `pyproject.lock` via `pip-compile --resolver=backtracking pyproject.toml -o pyproject.lock` and open a review containing the updated lockfile.
+- Capture vulnerability scan outputs from Trivy (filesystem scan), Dependabot advisories, and Snyk projects as part of the same cadence.
+Flag any high or critical findings in the operations log with remediation SLAs.
+- Coordinate with the security liaison to ensure overdue remediation tasks are escalated in #security-ops and tracked to closure in the on-call checklist.